brimdata/zed/docs/language/overview.md

 "bar"
 "foo"
 ```
-But we can make the sort case-insensitive by applying a function to the
+But we can make the sort case-insensitive by applying a [function](functions/README.md) to the
-inputs values with the expression `lower(this)`, which converts
+input values with the expression `lower(this)`, which converts
 each value to lower-case for use in in the sort without actually modifying
 the input value, e.g.,
 ```